ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 This draft is experimental because there are some known areas that could be improved, as described below.

-As note above in ECN, BBR as described in this draft does not specify a specific response to ECN, and instead leaves it as an area for future work.
+As noted above in {{ecn}}, BBR as described in this draft does not specify a specific response to ECN, and instead leaves it as an area for future work.

 The delivery rate sampling algorithm in {{delivery-rate-samples}}